gravitee-io/gravitee-platform-docs/docs/apim/getting-started/configuration/the-gravitee-api-gateway/gateway-internal-api.md

 ---
-description: Learn how to configure the internal gateway API
+description: Learn how to configure the internal Gateway API
 ---

 # Internal API